 - Studying the liberal arts is very valuable – in spite of what many might tell you.
 Do the research, find out the truth about the liberal arts and why the skills gained through studying the liberal arts catapults people ahead of their peers.

 - Christendom’s education is the same education received by the scientists, scholars, heroes, and saints that have marked the 2000-year history of Christendom.

-- Christendom’s faculty have impressive resumes and degrees, and the amount of personal attention that they show to the students is quite impressive, and unique.
+- Christendom’s faculty have impressive backgrounds and serve as Catholic mentors to students., The amount of personal attention that they show to the students is quite unique.